jhyche80-jpg/IpTracker-/README.md

 5. I put I started on the main js file to fet the data and store the data into a let  variable .
 6. I then spent time debugging the app
 7. I added  the map system
+8. i then fixed the css code to resemble the website
+9. IO added aria values to things for screen readers
+10. I then added more css media for mobile devices
+11. Deleted superflous code since i do not need it any more

 ## Troubleshooting
     Ask: “What should happen right now?”
     Ask: “What’s actually happening?”